thanhlecongg/FormalBench/README.md

 FormalBench have two modes:
 - Docker mode, which requires the docker in your local computers
 - Non-Docker mode, which requires Ubuntu 20.04

+Versions:
+- Python 3.12
+- Pip 25.0
+- Java 11

 ## Installation